-The good thing about using a scooter as a commuter bike is that you have no worries with storage.
+The good thing about using a scooter as a commuter bike is that you have no worries about storage.
 There’s a good amount of under-seat storage available (not quite enough for a full helmet, but definitely enough for any shopping or your rucksack).

-Just mentioned was the dash being nice and simple – Kymco do have a Noodoe system on other scooters which is incredible as a user interface, but unfortunately not on the Like 125 which opts for a digital and analogue display which works well.
+Just mentioned was the dash being nice and simple – Kymco does have a Noodoe system on other scooters which is incredible as a user interface, but unfortunately not on the Like 125 which instead opts for a digital and analogue display which works well.
 I’m hoping future editions of the scooter have the Noodoe fitted as it’s a great feature.

 The throttle controls, levers and switches all felt typical Kymco high quality, and I particularly appreciated the ‘ticking’ noise whilst the indicator is on.

-Generally the bike was great to ride around on, and if I had a commute in to work by town or city I’d absolutely consider this scooter as my mode of transport.
+Generally, the bike was great to ride around on, and if I had a commute to work by town or city I’d absolutely consider this scooter as my mode of transport.
 The wheels are nice and small allowing you to be nimble and agile on the road - and accelerate quickly - but still felt decently stable.

 |Engine||4 Stroke, Air-cooled, Single Cylinder, 2 Valves (Euro 4)|